Earning Your Marketing Degree Online

 The field of marketing is vast and can be quite competitive, though it offers a wide variety of jobs for candidates at almost every level of education and experience.
 The majority of marketing, advertising, and promotions employers prefer candidates with at least a bachelor’s degree, along with relevant experience in the field, according to the BLS.
 Payscale concurs: the largest percentage of marketing professionals (34%) with a bachelor’s degree have between one and four years of experience in the field, making occupations like marketing manager, digital marketing manager, and account executive within reach for entry-level job-seekers.

 As in many industries though, a candidate with an advanced degree and extensive work experience can expect a more lucrative career in marketing than their minimally qualified counterpart.
 For example, entry-level candidates with an associate degree and 0-5 years of experience can expect to earn a median annual salary of $34,000, while those with an MBA in marketing and at least 20 years of experience can earn an average of $140,000 per year.
-The range between lowest and highest salaries is most disparate for candidates with an MBA, the terminal degree in the field, depending on how much experience the student has in combination with their degree.
+The range between lowest and highest salaries is most disparate for candidates with an MBA, the terminal degree in the field, depending on how much experience the student has in combination with their online degree.
 See table below for average salaries for marketers at each level of combined education and experience:

 |Years of Experience||Associate||Bachelor’s||Master’s||MBA|